whizzml/examples/readme.md

 - `stacked-predictions` Script that builds several predictors and returns a copy of the original dataset with the last field the most popular prediction
+- `calendar-adjustment` Given a dataset containing one or more monthly time series and a datestamp, scales the time series values by the number of days in the corresponding months, returning a dataset extended with new fields containing the scaled values.

 ## How to install